 What Sausage Is Used In Battered Sausage?

 Most chip shops use pork sausages which they dip in batter to make a battered sausage.
-I buy a pack of jumbo pork sausages from my local supermarket, they’re perfect to use as the sausages are both thick and long.
+I always buy a pack of jumbo pork sausages from my local supermarket, they’re perfect to use as the sausages are both thick and long.
 Most supermarkets sell jumbo sausages, you can also check your local butcher.

 - Cumberland Sausage: They are traditionally thick and long, which makes them great to use.
 You can even buy Cumberland sausages seasoned with different types of spices and herbs.